 "We once had someone interview for a Director of Multi-channel job with a well-known retailer.
 The week before the interview, he shopped online for some items, assessing the whole shopping experience as he went.
 He placed his order on his mobile phone, then called customer services to change the order and delivery address.
 He then returned one of the items to his local high-street store and asked to swap it for a different size.
 Essentially, he tested as much of the customer experience that he could - exposing both the strengths and the weaknesses in that multi-channel business.
 This impressed the panel in the interview and also gave them a lot to talk about - it was no surprise at all that he got that job."

 Spend time on the website and get really familiar with it.
-Test it, assess it and find things you like and things that could be improved.
+Test it, assess their ecommerce and digital marketing processes and find things you like and things that could be improved.

 If they are multi-channel, can you visit a location, call customer services or look at any apps/mobile site they might have?